HackYourFuture/teaching_tips_tricks/README.md

 The main goal is to inspire other teachers and share information about how to give a fun class.

 ## Contents:
-- Energizers
+- Energizers:
     + [Unique game](#any-module---energizer-unique-game-can-be-used-as-intro-getting-to-know-each-other)
     + [One lie two truths](#any-module---energizer-one-lie-two-truths-can-be-used-as-intro-getting-to-know-each-other)
-- Module specific tips
+- Module specific tips:
     + [CLI - Game: I go on holiday and I take with me](#cli---game-i-go-on-holiday-and-i-take-with-me)
     + [JavaScript: `map` `filter` `=>`](#javascript-map-filter-)
     + [JavaScript OOP: build a IMDB web scraper with real time code collaboration](#javascript-oop-build-a-imdb-web-scraper-with-real-time-code-collaboration)